GuilhermeZorzal/dotfiles/README.md

 ### Firefox

-Access `about:config` and set `full-screen-api.ignore-widgets` to true Bar -> Show only on the tabs browser.compactmode.show true enable on the config (three lines) on the menu bar > more tools > customize toolbar > density > compact
+Access `about:config` and set `full-screen-api.ignore-widgets` to true Bookmarks -> Show only on the new tabs browser.compactmode.show true enable on the config (three lines) on the menu bar > more tools > customize toolbar > density > compact

 #### Extensions: